Steven L. Chanenson

-As the Director of the Villanova Sentencing Workshop and former Chair of the Pennsylvania Commission on Sentencing, Steve Chanenson brings an innovative approach to the study of sentencing and criminal law.
-He teaches courses on sentencing, white-collar crime, criminal law and criminal procedure at Villanova.
+He also brings an innovative approach to the study of sentencing and criminal law as the Director of the Villanova Sentencing Workshop and former Chair of the Pennsylvania Commission on Sentencing.
+He teaches courses on sentencing, pre-trial detention, criminal law, and criminal procedure at Villanova.

 Professor Chanenson writes primarily in the areas of sentencing and criminal procedure with his works having been published in such journals as the Stanford Law Review, Emory Law Journal, Waseda Proceedings of Comparative Law, and Yale Law Journal Pocket Part.
 His scholarship and work on criminal sentencing, in particular, have gained him national recognition.
 Professor Chanenson has frequently spoken on sentencing before groups of judges, lawyers, and policy makers, including the U.S. Sentencing Commission, the Pennsylvania Conference of State Trial Judges, the annual Judicial Conference for the U.S. Court of Appeals for the Ninth Circuit, and the Federal Judicial Center.
 He has been quoted on the subject by numerous media outlets, including The New York Times, The Washington Post, and The Chicago Tribune.

 Professor Chanenson was a Member of the Pennsylvania Commission on Sentencing for almost 14 years, having been appointed by three successive Governors of Pennsylvania.
 He was the elected Chair of the Commission from 2012 to 2015, the former Chair of the Commission’s Research Committee, and chaired the advisory committee for the Commission’s legislatively directed study of mandatory minimum sentences as well as its Strategic Planning Work Group.
 Appointed by the Supreme Court of Pennsylvania, Professor Chanenson also served on a committee that advised the Supreme Court on criminal justice reforms, including bail reform, for the First Judicial District (Philadelphia) criminal courts.